wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    * A system (such as GitHub) to share and collaborate on generating code and documentation, to ensure that everyone is on the same page
    * A system (such as Jenkins) to automate workflows so security checks are performed automatically, to minimize disruption
    * A system (such as Slack) for individual employees and vendors to communicate with each other, to ensure that everyone is on the same page
-   * A system (such as Jira) to request of individual employees' actions (such as completing security updates), to ensure timely completion by every employee
+   * A system (such as Jira) to request individual employees' actions (such as completing security updates), to ensure timely completion by every employee
    * A system (such as PagerDuty) to escalate alerts automatically whenever response is delayed, to ensure rapid response to events

    * An employee evaluation system that exposes what managers need to improve as well as what employees need to improve